openartmarket/sui-move/CONTRIBUTING.md

 Change `it('...')` to `it.only('...')`, and `npm test` will *only* run that test.

 ### Viewing on local blockchain explorer

 Go to [SUI Explorer](https://suiexplorer.com/?network=local)

 ## Coding practices

 1. We use tests to verify the code works as expected.
 2. We use prettier to format the code.
 3. We use eslint to check for common errors.
-4. We need to get a test-coverage tool, so we know that we have test all the permutations of the code.

 ### Formatting